-The Department is promulgating final regulations proposed in the New Mexico Human Services Register Vol.36 No. 8. to amend regulations at 8.102 and 8.106 NMAC to reflect the technological abilities within the Automated System Program and Eligibility Network (ASPEN) and Your Eligibility System New Mexico (YES NM).
+The New Mexico Human Services Department is proposing amendments to 8.102 and 8.106 NMAC to update the regulations to reflect the technological abilities within the Automated System Program and Eligibility Network (ASPEN) and Your Eligibility System New Mexico (YES NM).
 The Department is adding definitions of notice, signature and electronic case file.

-Additionally the Department promulgating final regulations to the General Assistance for Disabled Adults program to ensure the applicant for GA completes their interview within 30 days of the application.
+Additionally the Department is proposing an amendment to the General Assistance for Disabled Adults program to ensure the applicant for GA completes their interview within 30 days of the application.
+Current regulations require the interview be completed in 60 days.

-The Department is promulgating the proposed language to the New Mexico Works Cash Assistance process for sanctions and compliance requirements.
-The final amendments clarify the language for good cause for reapplication for New Mexico Works cash assistance during the lock-out period after receiving a Diversion Payment.
+The Department is further proposing clarifying language to the New Mexico Works Cash Assistance process for sanctions and compliance requirements.
+Proposed amendments clarify the language for good cause for reapplication for New Mexico Works cash assistance during the lock-out period after receiving a Diversion Payment.